spec-dev/ecosystem-client/README.md

 ### Adding contracts to a group

 > [!NOTE]
-> The contract group *must exist* before adding contracts to it with this method.
+> The contract group *must exist* before using this method to add contracts to it.

 Currently, only a single chain can be used per API call.
 This may change in the near future, so stay tuned.